peppermintcoding/markov-chain/README.md

-# markov-chain
+# Markov Chain in Rust

-A simple Markov Chain in Rust
+A simple Markov Chain in Rust using the *Alice in Wonderland* Book.